 Easy Coffee and Cardamom Truffles ~ this easy homemade candy is a decadent combination of dark chocolate, cardamom, and coffee, reminiscent of the flavors of Turkish coffee!

 I’m catering dessert for a friend’s book club meeting next week.
 I don’t know what they’re reading, but apparently they’re quite a group of chocoholics, so one of the things I’m making for them are these tiny dark chocolate truffles infused with the flavors of Turkish coffee.
 I don’t see any reason to file away truffles just because the holiday season is over.
 I think these cardamom and coffee truffles are the perfect mid January after dinner reward for all the dieting and organizing everyone’s been doing.

 I love that I can make them a few days ahead, and I also like that they are bite sized, so people who just want a taste of something sweet can do that without having a whole plate of dessert.
 The unusual flavor combination in these truffles makes them really special.

-TIP: You can use semi sweet or bittersweet chocolate chips for this recipe, too.
+TIP: You can use convenient semi sweet or bittersweet chocolate chips for these cardamom and coffee truffles, too.